benrussell80/slope-lang/README.md

 ```

 ### Sets
 As alluded to previously, "types" are manifested as sets in Slope (just as they are in mathematics).
-Sets can be defined to contain any of set of numbers/sets/etc (sets of functions are untested) available in Slope.
+Sets can be defined to contain any set of numbers/sets/etc (sets of functions are untested) available in Slope.
 Set contents must all be the same type, however.

 #### Set Literals
 Sets can be explicitly created as such: